oxidauth/oxidauth/rfcs/2-oauth2/rfc.md

 - Google Oauth2 implementation guide: https://developers.google.com/identity/protocols/oauth2/web-server#handlingresponse

 THOUGHTS
-- if we store scopes and scope_url here... oauth secrets DB table name kind of sucks because it holds more than the secrets...
-** Sometimes the Identity Provider is the Platform, like if Facebook is used directly... would this even work?
-- should /auth/sso/oauth/exchange_token return the user profile? .. it can't create a user, so it has to only return the user info for the client to decide what to do with
 - worth it to throw static values in the config or oauth secrets in case they later become... not static?
 - because the profile information request goes to the endpoint specific to the scope being requested.. it might make sense for the client to supply both of these together?
+Or to put them both in settings?
+- if we store scopes and scope_url in oauth secrets, it means they could be adjusted per identity provider use instead of across the whole identity platform, but not sure if that's adding too much complexity.
+Plus, oauth_secrets table name kind of sucks if it holds more than the secrets...can they live in settings?
+** Sometimes the Identity Provider is the Platform, like if Facebook is used directly... would this even work?